pelithakan/tedtalks/README.md

   This returns the most influential speaker for each year based on views and likes.

+Note: The influence analysis calculates scores for TED Talk speakers based on:

+• 70% weight for views

+• 30% weight for likes
 ---
 ### 7. Database Configuration
 The application uses PostgreSQL for data storage.
 The database is configured in the `docker-compose.yml` file.
 By default, it will use the following credentials: